DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 * parents and carers

 ### How we use your personal information
-The Get Help with Technology programme is run by the Department for Education (DfE).
+The Get help with technology programme is run by the Department for Education (DfE).
 This privacy notice explains how it will use your personal information.

-As part of the Get Help with Technology programme we need to be able to:
+As part of the Get help with technology programme we need to be able to:

 * keep children safe whilst they are online
 * locate, disable and delete data from the laptop that is on loan, if it is lost